-10.1 As used in this Agreement, the word "data" shall mean all information and things developed or obtained during the performance of, or acquired or developed by reason of, this Agreement, including, but not limited to, all studies, reports, files, formulae, surveys, maps, charts, sound recordings, video recordings, pictorial reproductions, drawings, analyses, graphic representations, computer programs, computer printouts, notes, letters, memoranda, papers, and documents, all whether finished or unfinished.

-10.2 All data and any property which has been received from the State or purchased with funds provided for that purpose under this Agreement, shall be the property of the State, and shall be returned to the State upon demand or upon termination of this Agreement for any reason

-10 3 Confidentiality of data shall be governed by N.H.
-RSA chapter 91-A or other existing law Disclosure of data requires prior written approval of the State
+- 9.1 As used in this Agreement, the word "data" shall mean all information and things developed or obtained during the performance of, or acquired or developed by reason of, this Agreement, including, but not limited to, all studies, reports, files, formulae, surveys, maps, charts, sound recordings, video recordings, pictorial reproductions, drawings, analyses, graphic representations, computer programs; computer printouts, notes, letters, memoranda, papers, and documents, all whether finished or unfinished. - 9.2 All data and any property which has been received from the State or purchased with funds provided for that purpose under this Agreement, shall be the property of the State, and shall be returned to the State upon demand or upon termination of this Agreement for any reason. - 9.3 Confidentiality of data shall be governed by N.H.
+RSA chapter 91-A or other existing law.
+Disclosure of data requires prior written approval of the State.

-11. CONTRACTOR'S RELATION TO THE STATE.
+- 10. TERMINATION.
+In the event of an early termination of this Agreement for any reason other than the completion of the Services, the Contractor shall deliver to the Contracting Officer, not later than fifteen (15) days after the date of termination, a report ("Termination Report") describing in detail all Services performed, and the contract price earned, to and including the date of termination.
+The form, subject matter, content, and number of copies of the Termination Report shall be identical to those of any Final Report described in the attached EXHIBIT A. - 11.
+CONTRACTOR'S RELATION TO THE STATE.
 In the performance of this Agreement the Contractor is in all respects an independent contractor, and is neither an agent nor an employee of the State.
-Neither the Contractor nor any of its officers, employees, agents or members shall have authority to bind the State or receive any benefits, workers' compensation or other emoluments provided by the State to its employees

-12. ASSIGNMENT/DELEGATION/SUBCONTRACTS.

-12.1 The Contractor shall not assign, or otherwise transfer any interest in this Agreement without the prior written notice, which shall be provided to the State at least fifteen (15) days prior to the assignment, and a written consent of the State For purposes of this paragraph, a Change of Control shall constitute assignment "Change of Control" means (a) merger, consolidation, or a transaction or series of related transactions in which a third party, together with its affiliates, becomes the direct or indirect owner of fifty percent (50%) or more of the voting shares or similar equity interests, or combined voting power of the Contractor, or (b) the sale of all or substantially all of the assets of the Contractor

-12.2 None of the Services shall be subcontracted by the Contractor without prior written notice and consent of the State.
-The State is entitled to copies of all subcontracts and assignment agreements and shall not be bound by any provisions contained in a subcontract or an assignment agreement to which it is not a party.

-13. INDEMNIFICATION.
-Unless otherwise exempted by law, the Contractor shall indemnify and hold harmless the State, its officers and employees, from and against any and all claims, liabilities and costs for any personal injury or property damages, patent or copyright infringement, or other claims asserted against the State, its officers or employees, which arise out of (or which may be claimed to arise out of) the acts or omission of the
+Neither the Contractor nor any of its officers, employees, agents or members shall have authority to bind the State or receive any benefits, workers' compensation or other emoluments provided by the State to its employees. - 12.
+ASSIGNMENT/DELEGATION/SUBCONTRACTS.
+The Contractor shall not assign, or otherwise transfer any interest in this Agreement without the prior written notice and consent of the State.
+None of the Services shall be subcontracted by the Contractor without the prior written - 13.
+INDEMNIFICATION.
+The Contractor shall defend, indemnify and hold harmless the State, its officers and employees, from and against any and all losses suffered by the State, its officers and employees, and any and all claims, liabilities or penalties asserted against the State, its officers and employees, by or on behalf of any person, on account of, based or resulting from, arising out of (or which may be claimed to arise out of) the acts or omissions of the Contractor.

-Contractor Initia

-Contractor, or subcontractors, including but not limited to the negligence, reckless or intentional conduct.
-The State shall not be liable for any costs incurred by the Contractor arising under this paragraph 13.
 Notwithstanding the foregoing, nothing herein contained shall be deemed to constitute a waiver of the sovereign immunity of the State, which immunity is hereby reserved to the State.
 This covenant in paragraph 13 shall survive the termination of this Agreement.